 We took these eleven pairs of shoes on dozens and dozens of hikes over a three month period, comparing all of their features along the way and evaluating their Comfort

 .
 We also did some specific testing to determine scores for Water Resistance

 , and compared designs and other user reviews to find any Durability

 concerns.
 Finally, we weighed each pair that we tested to compare their Weight

 relative to each other in a similar size.
 You can read more about our testing methods in our How We Test

 article.
 Below you'll see how the different models scored overall.

-have a wide cut, but they received vastly different comfort scores due to the amount and placement of the padding underfoot.
-You can see the different comfort ratings in the chart below.
+, but they received different comfort scores due to the amount and placement of the padding underfoot.
+You can see the different comfort ratings that we gave each model in the chart below.

-The standouts in this category where the aforementioned Oboz Sawtooth Low BDry
+The standouts in this category where the Oboz Sawtooth Low BDry

 and our Top Pick for Comfort, the Hoka One One Tor Summit WP